 Pro Tip.
 Set the Duration of each Transition to 2 seconds.

 Use the play key to preview and make adjustments to the duration of the clips if you’d like something more personalized.

 If you finish editing your masterpiece, click ‘Save’ button, choose the settings and after the rendering, your video will be downloaded.

 Doing it right

 Speaking of underdoing the effect, making the transition too fast, or painstakingly slow, here are a few tips that can serve as your first stepping stones for ongoing experimentation.

-- Set the duration of the clip for 3 seconds.
+- Set the duration of the clip to 3 seconds.

-- Set the duration for the opacity transition for 2 seconds.
+- Set the duration for the opacity transition to 2 seconds.

 This way you’ll definitely get a slick fade-in or fade-out effect that’s perfect for either changing the scene in the video or making it into a seamless loop.